- Advanced purchase order management

 That said, there’s a lot I really like about Shopventory, from the way pricing tiers are structured to the dashboard’s ease of use.
-I even like the demo mode and the free 30-day trial (no credit card required).
 The inventory management and reporting features are powerful and will add value for merchants who really want better tools.

-Shopventory gets a 4-star rating from us because of its very reasonable pricing, reliable support, and excellent feature set.
+Shopventory gets a 4-star rating from us because of its very reasonable pricing, reliable support, excellent feature set, and real-time POS integrations.
 Read on for a full Shopventory review, including a breakdown of its core features and reporting capabilities.